 This game has 5 reported Temporal Dark Patterns.
-There are 2 votes indicating the absense of a dark pattern.
+There are 2 votes indicating the absence of a dark pattern.

 This game has 5 reported Monetary Dark Patterns.
-There are 6 votes indicating the absense of a dark pattern.
+There are 6 votes indicating the absence of a dark pattern.

 This game has 0 reported Social Dark Patterns.
-There are 7 votes indicating the absense of a dark pattern.
+There are 7 votes indicating the absence of a dark pattern.

 This game has 3 reported Psychological Dark Patterns.
-There are 4 votes indicating the absense of a dark pattern.
+There are 4 votes indicating the absence of a dark pattern.